 SAP is reviewed after fall, spring, and summer grades are posted.
-The student's academic progress is measured using both qualitative and quantitative measures of academic progress.
-The first time a student does not meet the minimum requirements for the two components, the student is placed on financial aid warning for the subsequent semester and will be notified of the warning via registered mail.
-Students failing to achieve satisfactory status following their warning semester are placed on financial aid suspension and notified by e-mail that their aid has been cancelled for subsequent terms.
+The student's academic progress is measured using two components: Qualitative and Quantitative Measures of Academic Progress.
+The first time a student does not meet the minimum requirements for the two components, the student is placed on financial aid warning for the subsequent semester and will be notified of the warning via mail.
+Students failing to achieve satisfactory status following their warning semester are placed on financial aid suspension and notified by mail that their aid has been cancelled for subsequent terms.
 Students may appeal their suspension of financial aid based on extenuating circumstances (i.e., student injury or illness, death of student's relative, and/or other circumstances resulting in undue hardship to student).
 See the appeal process below under Financial Aid Suspension Notification.